nanoos-pnw/site-timeseries/notes.md

 # NANOOS handling of long time series
 11/12/2015.
 Messy notes and issues for discussion.
+Includes some notes from the meeting itself.

 ## Issues with changing deployment configurations